Girard Fountain Park

 Girard Fountain Park is a 0.15 acre pocket park in the Old City neighborhood of Philadelphia, at 325 Arch Street.
-It is open to the public during daylight hours and is maintained by local volunteers now incorporated as d.b.a.
-Old City Green.
+It is open to the public during daylight hours and is maintained by local volunteers now incorporated as Old City Green.

+History

+20th century

 The park was created in the mid-1960s after the demolition of four 3- and 4-story commercial buildings that had stood on the northeast corner of 4th and Arch Streets.
 A firehouse was built on the corner lots, while the lot formerly occupied by 325 Arch was cleared.

-The park was improved following the 1976 grant of money from a city-held fund established by banker Stephen Girard (1750–1831) to improve areas near the Delaware River.
+The park was improved using a 1976 grant from a city-held fund established by banker Stephen Girard (1750–1831) to improve areas near the Delaware River.

 In 1971, a sculpture of Benjamin Franklin by local sculptor Reginald E. Beauchamp was installed atop the park's front wall.
 It was made of acrylic and covered with almost 80,000 pennies collected from local schoolchildren, and it incorporated a device that delivered a recorded two-minute speech on fire prevention at the push of a button.
 Penny Franklin was unveiled on June 10, 1971, by U.S. Mint Director Mary Brooks.
 Over the next two decades, the sculpture, also known as Penny Benny, became "one of the city's best-known landmarks."

-But it eventually deteriorated and became a potential hazard.
-For a while, the sculpture was kept from tumbling onto the sidewalk by ropes rigged by the firefighters from the firehouse next door.
+The acrylic sculpture eventually deteriorated and became a hazard.
+For a while, it was kept from tumbling onto the sidewalk by ropes rigged by the firefighters from the firehouse next door.
 In 1996, it was removed to city storage.